eddydong/eddydong.github.io/index.md

 ## SOLAR SIMULATION FOR MY SON, MARS

 This is your spaceship.
 Use arrow key Up/Down for speed up/down, left/right for steering.
 "A"/"Z" to zoom in/out, "Q"/"W" to accelerate/decelerate in time.
+[Transport me to that Spaceship!](https://eddydong.github.io/solar)

 ![img](img/solar/1.png)

-This is your spaceship.
-Use arrow key Up/Down for speed up/down, left/right for steering.
-"A"/"Z" to zoom in/out, "Q"/"W" to accelerate/decelerate in time.
+Then you can try to orbit your home - the Earth.
+At the given speed of 7.9km/s, speed relevant to the Earth to be precise, it should be circling the Earth perfectly.
+"Relevant" here refers to the fact that the Earth itself is orbiting the Sun at roughly 30km/s - yes that's fast!
+You may also ask, is the Sun also moving?
+For sure!
+It travels around the center of the Milkyway Galaxy.
+That's it - in physics, nothing is absolutely "static".
+It's all about relativity!

 ![img](img/solar/2.png)